 This page links to a variety of technical articles, mostly or entirely about electrical engineering and mostly (or wholly) in PDF format.
-The amount of technical content is usually fairly high, and those without an engineering background may find them a bit, shall we say, uninteresting.
+The amount of technical content may be fairly high, and those without an interest in EE may find them a bit, shall we say, uninteresting.
 That said, some of them may be of interest to the maker crowd.

 Some of the articles here are only half-baked.
 We decided it was better to make them available than forever trying to decide whether they were ready or not.

 Click on the images next to the article descriptions below to see the corresponding PDF article.

 It can be sometimes mildly annoying (or worse) when something is discovered on the internet you'd like to contact the author about, but there's no links provided for e-mail, or any way to post some comments.
 For example perhaps there are some errors in the articles here, or maybe you know a better way to do something.